-In the event the student does not submit the work by the deadline the final grade posted will be an "IF" and
+In the event the student does not submit the work by the deadline the final grade posted will be an "IF" and the student will not receive credit for the course.

-PSR students taking courses with non-PSR faculty but within the consortium must follow the GTU

-Incomplete guidelines laid out in the Consortial Registration Policies.
+PSR students taking courses with non-PSR faculty but within the consortium must follow the GTU Incomplete guidelines laid out in the Consortial Registration Policies.